ResVR/resvr-cardboard-eye-track/README.md

 # resvr-cardboard-eye-track

-Experimental efforts at eye tracking with Google Cardboard
+Experimental efforts at eye tracking with Google Cardboard.
+Details coming soon. @scottgald on Twitter.